-- 1. This map shows the generalized indications of land uses and major roads.
-It is not intended for scaling - 2.
-The land use patterns and concepts must be interpreted with the text of this plan.
+1. This map shows the generalized indications of land uses and major roads.
+It is not intended for scaling or detailed design.

+2. The land use patterns and concepts must be interpreted with the text of this plan.
 More detailed and precise boundaries between land uses will be established through area structure plans, outline plans and land use bylaw designations.